 The large chest pad is also an essential part of this harness since, as we discussed, the constant pulling force needs to be distributed on the chest.

 The stainless steel ring closer to the neck can be used for short leash walking.
-When not in use, you can cover it with the hook and loop cover to avoid getting caught on something in dense vegetation.
+You can cover it with the hook and loop cover when not in use to avoid getting caught on something in dense vegetation.

 The harness's inside material seems to be very similar to their Longwalk harness.
 It is not padded, but it doesn't soak in any water or mud in return, and it's easy to rinse clean.